tutorial

 $ rosrun transforms tf_listener

-Open a connection to your data in Foxglove Studio using the Foxglove bridge.
+Open a connection to your data in Foxglove using the Foxglove bridge.
 Open a 3D panel to visualize the frames and detected object positions, and a Log panel to see the printout of our object’s position.

-visualizing in Foxglove Studio The object is represented by a purple arrow in the 3D panel.
+The object is represented by a purple arrow in the 3D panel.
 Its position in the arm_end_link frame is printed by the tf_listener node in the Log panel.

 Notice that the object arrow is different from the axes arrows that represent each frame.
 This is because the object is not a transform, but a Pose.
 If you use the Teleop panel to move the arm_end_link frame around, you can see firsthand how the position of your detected object changes.